qrzn23/min/wip/magick/content.md

 It may intoxicate and exalt the Seer, it may inspire and fortify him in every way, it may throw light upon most holy mysteries, yet withal be no more than an interpretation of the individual to himself, the formula not of Abraham but of Onan.

 These plastic "Portraits of the Artist as a Young Man” are well enough for those who have heard “Know Thyself”.
-They are necessary, even, to assist that analysis of one’s nature which the Probationer of A.·.A.·. is sworn to accomplish.
+They are necessary, even, to assist that analysis of one’s nature which the Probationer of A∴A∴ is sworn to accomplish.
 But "Love is the Law, love under Will”.
 And Our Lady Nuit is “divided for love's sake, for the chance of union.”
 These mirror-mirages are therefore not Works of Magick, according to the Law of Thelema. the true Magick of Horus requires the passionate union of opposites.

 Now the proof that one is in contact with an independent entity depends on a sensation which ought to be unmistakeable if one is in good health.
 One ought not to be liable to mistake one’s own sensible impressions for somebody else’s!
 It is only Man’s incurable vanity that makes the Astral "Strayed Reveller” or the mystic confuse his own drunken babble with the voice of the Most High.